opper-ai/opper-webagent/README.md

 🌐 This is a scriptable compound AI web agent designed to automate complex web tasks through natural language instructions.
 Built to run autonomously in the background and be interfaced with through code.

+The agent is primarily designed to be used as a library or interacted with through its provided REST API.
+A set of example UIs are provided in the `examples` folder.

 ## Demo Video

 [![Demo Video](https://img.youtube.com/vi/byIM6NyEJT0/0.jpg)](https://youtu.be/byIM6NyEJT0)